article-examples/promise-unit-testing/docs/async.md

 ## Async.js
 [Async](http://caolan.github.io/async/) is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 Although originally designed for use with Node.js and installable via `npm install --save async`, it can also be used directly in the browser.

-In this below example, We use `async.parallel` where we need to trigger to the DB Service Method at the same time.
+In this below example, We use `async.parallel` where we need to trigger the DB Service Method at the same time.

 @[Service File]({"stubs":["parallel.js"], "command":"node parallel.js", "project":"async"})

 ### Unit Testing

-Similar to Previous example, Added Mocha, Chai and Sinon and one example for success scenario.
+Similar to Previous example, Added Mocha, Chai and Sinon and added only one example for success scenario.

 Mainly we are by passing the DB Methods `db.userData` and `db.activityData` and return the custom data using Sinon Stub.